yamadashy/repopack/README.md

 Get a high-level understanding of the library

 ```
-This file contains the entire codebase of library.
+This file contains the entire codebase of the library.
 Please provide a comprehensive overview of the library, including its main purpose, key features, and overall architecture.
 ```

 Feel free to modify these prompts based on your specific needs and the capabilities of the AI tool you're using.